panulogic/fpmap/README.md

 # fpmap
  Support for Functional Programming in JavaScript via the extension-method **Function.prototype.map()**.

 Following excerpts show some ways of using "fpmap".
 These samples use functions such as ```double()``` whose definition is shown in Section 9. below.

 For more explanation and examples read the tests-file fpmap_test.js.

+#### 0. RELEASE NOTES
+v.
+1.2.4: Enabled JavaScript "strict mode".

 #### 1. INSTALLATION
     var fpm        =  require("fpmap");